dy323/past_ecommerce_fe/README.md

-This is one of the ecommerce project v1 which wrote at 2021
+This is one of the ecommerce site v1 which wrote at 2021